Null Geodesic Congruences, Asymptotically Flat Space-Times and Their Physical Interpretation: Shear-Free NGCs in Minkowski Space

-Though we are interested in real values for $u_{\mathrm{B}}$, from Equation~(\ref{SF9}) we see that for arbitrary $\tau$ in general it would take complex values.
+Though we are interested in real values for $u_{\mathrm{B}}$, from Eq.~(\ref{SF9}) we see that for arbitrary $\tau$ it may take complex values.
 Shortly, we will also address the important issue of what values of $\tau$ are needed for real $u_{\mathrm{B}}$.